 If police do not respond to the accident scene, you as the driver are required to file Motor Vehicle Accident Report (NJ SR-1) within ten days of the collision.
 Make sure you get all of the other driver’s information, including their vehicle information, insurance company name and policy number.
 The SR-1 form is available at any police station or available below.
 You must complete the form and mail it to the address on the form.
 Make sure you retain a copy of the form for your records and your insurance company.

 The best policy is if you’re involved in any type of motor vehicle collision contact the local police department and file a report with a police officer immediately.

 How do I inform you of a concern about one of your officers?

 All Medford Township Police officers are held to strict standards and are accountable for their actions.
 There may be times where you feel you were mistreated or were not provided the appropriate level of respect by the officer.
 The Chief of Police takes all complaints seriously and investigates the complaints as required by the New Jersey Attorney Generals guidelines.
-Initial complaints may be reported in person to the on-duty Shift Supervisor at the Public Safety Center located at 91 Union Street, Medford NJ 08055.
+Initial complaints may be reported in person to the on-duty Shift Supervisor at the Police Administration Building located at 91 Union Street, Medford NJ 08055.
 The Shift Supervisor is responsible to complete the appropriate paperwork and forward the complaint to the Office of Professional Responsibility.
 From there, the complaint is investigated accordingly and you will be notified of its outcome.
 You may also file a complaint by phone or by clicking the “concerns” tab and submitting your concern online.